 Issues to be aware of

 Before I start, be aware that most SEO’s I know feel that buying a domain, and changing the hosting, WHOIS, DNS and setting up a 301 all at the same time will “reset” the SEO value of the domain.
-I strongly agree with this.
+I h2ly agree with this.
 That’s not to say that some of the value eventually returns but I wouldn’t consider buying an expired domain to be an instant fix to any ranking problem.

 What I did find interesting was this Webmasterworld thread, also discussed on Search Engine Roundtable.
 The webmaster in question accidentally allowed his domain to expire, after which his organic rankings were lost.
 After renewing the domain, his rankings returned.
 Read into that what you will.
 Maybe there’s a short time limit where an expired domain will pass value if it’s renewed but the DNS and website content doesn’t change?